top of page

 Connecting Kids to Nature Through Bonsai with Ryan Neil

-All images courtesy of Bonsai Miria
+All images courtesy of Bonsai Mirai

 Understanding time and relationship to and with nature can be abstract, but the gap may be easier to bridge for kids than you may think.
 Ryan Neil of Bonsai Mirai has created access for kids to these concepts through the hands-on approach of working with bonsai - nature in miniature.
 Ryan was gracious to chat with me about this and share his perspectives on connecting kids to nature via the context of his work and his experiences with his own son.